 Support from regional work companies

-If you are hiring people with an illness or handicap, you can get support in doing so from regional work companies and employers service units.
-In these organisations several instititions, such as the Employee Insurance Agency (UWV), employers, unions and educational institutions, collaborate in order to improve the participation of this specific group of employees.
+Are you hiring people with an illness or diablity?
+Then you can get support from regional work companies and employers service units.
+In these organisations municipalities work together with instititions such as the Employee Insurance Agency (UWV), employers, unions and educational institutions.
 Both UWV and the municipal authorities offer job coaches and mobility bonuses.

 Work companies assist in placing employees with your company and offer work station supervision.
 They also help you with calculating your employee's wages.
 If you pay them more than the statutory minimum wage, the difference will be subsidised.